-The Joe and Pearl Reece Memorial Scholarship provides \$150 to assist a freshman Friends student studying vocal music.
+The Joe and Pearl Reece Memorial Scholarship provides \$150 to assist a freshman Friends student studying vocal awarded annually to a member of the Friends Church (preferably of the East Whittier Friends Meeting) pursuing a degree in music.
+Financial need is not a consideration.